ImagineCemeteries/ImagineCemeteries/240326_Manual/_c1_cliffnotes_240917.md

 # Getting Started
 Since you've completed the first few steps on nutrition, we want to get you more relief as fast as possible.
 I have detailed explanations on what we're about to do in later sections, but we're going to do some population control before we get into the hard stuff.
 Now remember, this is a book on spiritual warfare, everything in here is going to be a little weird but give it a shot.
 These should be quick:

-    1. Release Djinn:  Pause the video and solemnly repeat the following aloud, "I release you.
+    1. Release Djinn:  Solemnly repeat the following aloud, "I release you.
 You are loved but you are free."

     2. Remove ghosts: Picture the last cemetery you visited.
 Envision yourself there, imagine that the cemetery spreads across your room and through your house.
 If you have never been to a cemetery before, pause the video and look up a picture online and imagine the cemetery surrounds you.
 This should not take any mental gymnastics, all you need is a photo or a memory.